elasticio/generator-elasticio/generators/app/templates/README.md

 # <%- componentName %>
-> <%- componentTitle %> component for the [elastic.io platform](http://www.elastic.io "elastic.io platform")
+<%- componentTitle %> component for the [elastic.io platform](http://www.elastic.io "elastic.io platform")

-<%- componentDescription ->.
 If you plan to **deploy it into [elastic.io platform](http://www.elastic.io "elastic.io platform") you must follow sets of instructions to succseed**.

 ## Before you Begin